microsoft/WhatTheHack/067-FabricLakehouse/Student/Challenge-03.md

 ## Tips

 - Sometimes Spark is the best tool for the job, but sometimes it's not.
 Don't be afraid to use more than one tool in the Fabric platform in your solution.
-Or try solving the same problem with different tools (eg. notebook and a dataflow).
+Or try solving the same problem with different tools (e.g., notebook and a dataflow).

 ## Too comfortable?
 Eager to do more?
 Try an additional challenges!